claraharguindey/e-s3-evaluacion-final-claraharguindey/README.md

 ### Find your favorites characters

-This website was built with ReactJS and works to this open API 👉 https://hp-api.herokuapp.com/
+This website was built with ReactJS and it works thanks to this open API 👉 https://hp-api.herokuapp.com/

 <p align="center">
 <img src="https://i.gifer.com/GCrD.gif"/>